 In a blow, twin attacks on Syrian security kill at least 32

 A longtime neighbor of a Kansas man charged in a fatal shooting at a neighborhood bar says the alleged attacker was a heavy drinker who deteriorated after his father died about 18 months ago.
-Leaders of a Minnesota nonprofit that works to help Somali youth knew the stakes were high when they rejected $500,000 in federal funds this month.
+A longtime neighbor of a Kansas man charged in a fatal shooting at a neighborhood bar says the alleged attacker was a heavy drinker who deteriorated after his father died about 18 months ago.

 |Title